raghuranjani/WWC_Steps/README.md

 ## Better user experience with asynchronous call
-Now we have refined the code to make it a bit more readable and also introduced the concept of loading with asynchronous call Replace App.jsx with below lines of code.
+Now we have refined the code to make it a bit more readable and also introduced the concept of loading with asynchronous call.

+We have written some logic here to initialize the list first it is initialized with empty card.
+We have introduced a loading state so whenever user clicks on button loading state will be true and once the load is complete it will be false.
+If loading state is true we show "Page is loading..."

+Replace App.jsx with below lines of code.